meemanali/Multi-Flash/README.md

 Welcome to Super Flash.
 It's a simple flash light Android app.
 Some technologies used in this project are:

-* Able to manage both front and back flash
+* Able to manage both front and back flash simultaneously.
-* Tested on Android Nexus 5 Api 26 and Android Pixel Pro Api 33
+* Tested on Android Nexus 5 Api 26 and Android Pixel Pro Api 33.
-* Beautiful UI
+* Beautiful UI.
-* Able to handle errors
+* Able to handle errors.

 # Preview: